 Special Event Volunteers—volunteers age 14 and older who work various seasonal exhibits and during special events.
 Level of commitment: low.
 Click here to inquire about Volunteering for Special Events.

 Group Volunteers—groups of people who come as a whole, representing any type of organization, to volunteer collectively either during special events or periodically on small projects.
+We currently have openings for group volunteers in four-hour morning shifts on the following dates: (2019) August 16, September 21, October 5, October 24, November 7, (2020) January 18, January 31.
 Level of commitment: low.
 Click here to get started.

 NEW!
 Family Volunteers - Families are as busy as they have ever been and finding time together is a priority.
 Traditional volunteer opportunities have not been available for all ages, so now the Memphis Zoo would like to encourage volunteers of any age to spend time contributing service to the Zoo with their families.
 This is an opportunity to spend quality time together as well as volunteering time to benefit our community and our animals.
 Family Volunteer Events take place periodically throughout the year.
 Check the webiste for the next available date.
 Click here to get started.